Astro-ZL/Pulsar_Stochastic_Kick_Radius/README.md

 The Bayesian inference is carried out with separate notebooks for different samples and model assumptions:

-* `bayesian_analysis_young_47.ipynb`: Bayesian population-synthesis analysis for the young pulsar sample.
+* `velocity_period_simulated_47.ipynb`: Bayesian population-synthesis analysis for the young pulsar sample.
-* `bayesian_analysis_full_77.ipynb`: Bayesian population-synthesis analysis for the full isolated-pulsar sample.
+* `velocity_period_simulated_77.ipynb`: Bayesian population-synthesis analysis for the full isolated-pulsar sample.
-* `bayesian_analysis_single_kick.ipynb`: Bayesian analysis under the single-kick framework, used for comparison with the stochastic-kick model.
+* `Code_Figure_3.ipynb`: Bayesian analysis under the single-kick framework, used for comparison with the stochastic-kick model.

 ## Method overview